conoroshea1996/elderJsTest/src/routes/blog/making-use-of-company-culture-when-recruiting.md

 ---
-title: "Making use of company culture when recruiting"
+title: 'Making use of company culture when recruiting'
-date: "2018-03-05"
+date: '2018-03-05'
 categories:
-  - "culture-branding"
+  - 'culture-branding'
-slug: "making-use-of-company-culture-when-recruiting"
+slug: 'making-use-of-company-culture-when-recruiting'
-seoTitle: ""
+seoTitle: ''
-seoDescription: "Company culture might be they key to making effective hires.
-A recruiting software can help incorporate your company culture in your recruiting efforts."
+seoDescription: 'Company culture might be they key to making effective hires.
+A recruiting software can help incorporate your company culture in your recruiting efforts.'
-author: "Orla-Hodnett"
+author: 'Orla-Hodnett'
-coverImage: "/images/art6.jpeg"
+coverImage: '/images/art6.jpeg'
 ---

 _Company culture might be the key to making effective hires.
 How can you incorporate culture in your recruiting efforts and how can recruiting software help?_